frequency-chain/frequency/README.md

 _Note, Running frequency via following options does not require binary to be built or chain specs to be generated separately, and is programmed within the scripts for simplicity._

-1. Collator Node in Instant/Manual Sealing Mode,
+1. Collator Node without a relay chain (in manual/instant sealing mode)
-2. Collator Node with Local Relay Chain
+2. Collator Node with a local relay chain

-## 1. Collator Node in Instant/Manual Sealing Mode
+## 1. Collator Node without a Relay Chain

 ![](docs/images/local-dev-env-option-1.jpg)

 This option runs just one collator node without the need for a relay chain.

+### Manual Sealing
+a.
 Blocks can be triggered by calling the `engine_createBlock` RPC

 ```sh
 curl http://localhost:9933 -H "Content-Type:application/json;charset=utf-8" -d   '{ \